arthurandreev/JavaHealeniumPOC/README.md

 ![image](https://user-images.githubusercontent.com/35194143/232347461-86fe0044-51ea-424d-8f84-bfd24af25793.png)
 ![image](https://user-images.githubusercontent.com/35194143/232347359-28ec0ceb-ca8c-41b5-b36f-61280a58d430.png)
 ![image](https://user-images.githubusercontent.com/35194143/232347447-e66165c3-1cde-4b44-9466-6ddc1917f765.png)
-Test run 3 has self healing capability switched on which makes my test pass.
-It does this by fetching the closest matching web locator from PostgreSQL db that contains the snapshot from test run 1 and will find correct web element for the web driver to click on
+Test run 3 contains the same non matching locator(#angular-material vs #react-material) but has self healing capability switched on which makes my test pass.
+It does this by fetching the closest matching web locator from PostgreSQL db that contains the snapshot from test run 1 and will find correct web element for the web driver to click on.

 Test passed!
 ![image](https://user-images.githubusercontent.com/35194143/232345734-14672335-f6a0-4b5f-b808-c5fca9e2a825.png)